 Find Your Dream Atlanta Apartment

-Reach out and let us know what your wants and needs are, and we’ll set up a day of tours for the places we know would fit you perfectly.
-Then, we will provide transportation to each building and join you so you have someone with you while you make such an important decision!
+There you have it, the updated inside scoop on Midtown vs. Downtown Atlanta.
+This guide should help you decide where to live in Atlanta if you can’t choose between the two.
+For even more help, turn to AptAmigo, an apartment locating service designed to pair you with your dream apartment.
+Reach out and let us know your wants and needs for your new place, and we’ll set up a day of tours for the buildings we know would fit you perfectly.
+We will even join you on tour day so that you have someone there while you make such an important decision.